For research and publication. Please see the Faculty Research Committee pages.

 Travel to Professional Meetings

-The College encourages members of the Faculty to attend and contribute to professional meetings.
+The College encourages members of the faculty to attend and contribute to professional meetings.
 Since participation in such activity benefits both the individual and (indirectly) the College, expenses are normally shared between the two parties under guidelines developed below.
-Allocations to support Faculty travel are provided annually, although, due to the unpredictability of demand, budgeted funds may in some years be insufficient to meet all legitimate needs for assistance.
-Consequently, Faculty members should discuss their plans as early as possible in the academic year with the designated associate academic dean (currently Melanie Stein), who oversees expenditures under this program.
+Allocations to support faculty travel are provided annually, although, due to the unpredictability of demand, budgeted funds may in some years be insufficient to meet all legitimate needs for assistance.
+Consequently, faculty members should discuss their plans as early as possible in the academic year with the Dean of Academic Affairs (DOAA) who oversees the faculty member's department/program.

 A. Eligibility: Four categories of participation by full-time, continuing Faculty members are recognized: